CrawlerCode/redmine-time-tracking/README.md

 - Start and stop the timer for your current tasks
 - Edit timer by double-click on timer
 - Transfer the timer to the Redmine issue
-- Round time to nearest 15 min
+- Round timer to nearest 15 min
 - Search for issue (press `CTRL` + `K` or `CTRL` + `F`)
 - Dark & light mode (system default)